aboler/plant-partner/README.md

 ## Notes for reports
 - Add reports for any changes/development work done in a day in main branch
   - Make reports in Documentation/Reports in relevant timesheet

+## Project Architecture
+The ESP32 board interfaces with multiple sensors to collect real-time environmental and system data.
+This data is processed to inform and schedule the operation of actuators thus, automating the control of p.
+The ESP32 also manages communication with external circuits that drive the pumping systems for both water and fertilizer.
+Additionally, all sensor readings are logged in a database and displayed on a mobile application, providing users with remote monitoring and control capabilities.